California / County

 Healthcare

-Access to healthcare is excellent, with major hospitals like Torrance Memorial and Providence Little Company of Mary Medical Center nearby, and a high physician-to-resident ratio of 3.1 per 1,000 people.
-Over 95% of residents have health insurance coverage, ensuring comprehensive medical support.
-The area’s healthcare index indicates quality and availability are well above average.
+Palos Verdes Peninsula residents have access to quality healthcare, with major hospitals like Torrance Memorial Medical Center and Providence Little Company of Mary Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 3.1 per 1,000 people and 95.2% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals